yeoman/yeoman.io/app/authoring/user-interactions.md

     // This method adds support for a `--coffee` flag this.option('coffee');

-    // And you can then access it later on this way; e.g. this.scriptSuffix = (this.options.coffee ? ".coffee": ".js");
+    // And you can then access it later; e.g. this.scriptSuffix = (this.options.coffee ? ".coffee": ".js");
   }
 });